QuaternionX/artoolkit-docs/8_Advanced_Topics/config_camera_stereo_tracking.md

+---
+uri: using-stereo-tracking
+meta_title: Using Stereo Tracking
+menu_title: Stereo Tracking
+description: ARToolKit is one of the few augmented reality tracking libraries with support for stereo tracking.
+What do we mean by stereo tracking?
+We mean that video streams from more than one camera can be simultaneously input into ARToolKit, and ARToolKit will extract tracking data from both video streams.
+---

 # Using Stereo Tracking
 ARToolKit is one of the few augmented reality tracking libraries with support for stereo tracking.
 What do we mean by stereo tracking?
 We mean that video streams from more than one camera can be simultaneously input into ARToolKit, and ARToolKit will extract tracking data from both video streams.
 When a tracked surface (a [marker][marker_about], a [barcode marker][marker_barcode] a [multimarker set][marker_multi], or a [textured NFT surface][marker_nft_training]) is in view of both cameras, the accuracy of tracking is potentially improved over the same tracking performed with a single camera.